 - Phase-in of new child care capacity on or near campus, through an RFP process overseen by University Services to identify potential additional child care options through collaborations with external providers.
 An agreement was reached in early 2020 between the University and the YMCA of the Greater Twin Cities that will allow for the opening of a child care program on the Twin Cities East Bank campus, with projected completion in summer 2021.
 The program will be operated by the YMCA of the Greater Twin Cities and serve an estimated 150 children, with priority enrollment for children of University faculty, staff, and students.
 The program will meet quality criteria aligned with the recommendations of the campus advisory committee.

 Report of Provost's Child Care Advisory Committee

-of the Provost's Child Care Advisory Committee for the TC campus (August 2018)
+of the Provost's Child Care Advisory Committee for the TC campus (Aug.
+2018)

-Provost Hanson and VP Berthelsen message 5/22/19: Update on Child Care Planning for the Twin Cities Campus
+Provost and VP UServices 5/22/19: Update on Child Care Planning for the Twin Cities Campus